elixir-lang/elixir-lang.github.com/_posts/2012-08-01-elixir-v0-6-0-released.markdown

 ---

-We have finally released [Elixir](/) v0.6.0!
+We have finally released Elixir v0.6.0!
 This release includes a build tool called Mix, support for Erlang typespecs, many improvements to IEx and improved IO, File and Macro support.

 ## What's new

-When [we released version v0.5.0](/blog/2012/05/25/elixir-v0-5-0-released/), we have set three major goals for release v0.6.0:
+With Elixir's first public release, we have set three major goals for release v0.6.0:

 1. Provide a build tool that makes it easy to create, compile and test Elixir projects;
 2. Support [Erlang typespecs](https://www.erlang.org/doc/reference_manual/typespec.html);